GLOBAL MARKETS-Stocks rally, led by growth names, dollar eases

 Global fund flows into equity sectorshttps://tmsnrt.rs/3C3eNQw

-(Reporting by Herbert Lash, additional reporting by Huw Jones in London, Hideyuki Sano and Dhara Ranasinghe; Editing by Andrei Khalip, Mark Potter, Dan Grebler and Cynthia Osterman)
+(Reporting by Herbert Lash, additional reporting by Huw Jones in London, Hideyuki Sano and Dhara Ranasinghe; Editing by Mark Potter, Dan Grebler, Cynthia Osterman and Jonathan Oatis)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))